-- Open REPO demand for daily renewal since the contract is carried until cancelled by either of the parties.
+- Open REPO demand for daily renewal since the contract is carried out until canceled by either of the parties.

-- The interest rate is offered at a lower level than what is offered for an unsecured loan.
+- The interest rate offers at a lower level than what offers for an unsecured loan.

-- The lender accepts only high quality of securities as collateral since the interest rate is lower.
+- The lender accepts only high quality securities as collateral since the interest rate is lower.

-- However, the lender is still exposed to default risk from the borrower.
+- However, the lender still exposes to default risk from the borrower.
 Even if the high-quality asset is given as collateral security, the lender may not recover the full amount due to the depreciating nature of securities.

-- In case default by the borrower, the lender has to suffer from huge haircuts in the selling price of collateral asset.
+- In case of the borrower defaults, the lender has to suffer from huge haircuts in the selling price of collateral assets.

 - The repo rate changes as per the type of security offered.